 Nutrition

-This post was first published on An Edible Mosaic on November 5, 2018.
-I updated it with more information on October 12, 2020.
+This post was first published on An Edible Mosaic on November 5, 2018 and updated on February 20, 2024.

 Chamomile latté are so lovely.
 I’ve had them often, but never thought to add cloves — fabulous addition!
 They add such warmth and enhance the aroma more than I thought they would.
 This was the vehicle for my medicinal cannabis dose this evening (1/2tsp of homemade infused coconut oil).
 Thank you!